fox-archives/.github/profile/README.md

 [Edwin's](https://github.com/hyperupcall) old projects.
-This document lists some notable projects that I have once worked and describes what they're about and what I learned.
+This document lists some notable projects that I have once worked on and describes what they're about and what I learned.
 Of course, not all are complete or functional - but most are.

 They include: